Table of Contents

 3. Use Turmeric

-Turmeric has antibacterial and anti-inflammatory properties that get rid of the infection and inflammation of hair follicles.
+Turmeric has antibacterial and anti-inflammatory properties that eliminate the infection and inflammation of hair follicles.
 Thus, it serves as a potent remedy for the treatment of boil.
 Turmeric may be ingested or applied topically to treat boils (5).

 Directions for Use